afiskon/afiskon.github.io/src/content/pgcon2017.md

 whether it's possible to make PostgreSQL upgradable between major releases without a downtime.
-The reason why I'm so interested in this particular topic is that guys from [Yandex][ya] told me that this is probably the biggest problem with PostgreSQL for them.
+The reason why I'm so interested in this particular topic is that guys from [Yandex][ya] told me that this is probably the biggest problem with PostgreSQL they have.
 [Here][upg] you can find a detailed post by Vladimir Borodin on how they do an upgrade currently.

 There was reached a consensus that despite the fact that it could be done in